phildc/100-days-of-code/log.md

 ### Day 19: January 5, 2020

 **Today's Progress:** More on Chapter 3 - Text and Typography.
-Completed the section on Styling Text-Based Elements.
+Completed the (theory) section on Styling Text-Based Elements.

 **Thoughts:** Covered a bit more today.
 Still very straightforward material.
 Will be starting off tomorrow with Exercise 03-02 which will see me putting all the theory I've learnt over the last couple of days into practice.